 I have a great guide on what to wear on a jet ski here.
 But let’s talk about some of them…

-A rashguard is a shirt you wear to keep the Sun off of you while you ride and to keep the life jacket from rubbing too much on your skin.
+A rash guard is a shirt you wear to keep the sun off you while you ride and to keep the life jacket from rubbing too much on your skin.

 Make sure to get some floating sunglasses just in case you drop them in the water.

-You don’t want to let go, and all the jumping around starts to wear out your hands and can causes blisters.
+You don’t want to let go, and all the jumping around starts to wear out your hands and can cause blisters.

-There is some Do and Don’t when it comes to footwear on a jet ski.
+There are some Do and Don’t when it comes to footwear on a jet ski.
 Too much to cover here, but this guide will help greatly.

 You can’t just buy any cooler for your jet ski.
 The storage compartments are usually too small to support the fixed body coolers.

 I recommend getting AO Coolers Canvas Soft Cooler with High-Density Insulation*.

 You can buy Cooler Racks, but mostly fisherman buy them to keep the fish in.
 Cooler Racks are not for the average person as it gets installed in the back where it makes it hard to get back on the watercraft if you fall off.
 Also, you have to drill into the body of the craft, and not many people want to do that, and once installed those holes are there whether you like the cooler rack or not.
 I say stick to the simple coolers instead.

 I know many Yamaha Waverunners come with bottle holders, which are really nice.